dssg/police-eis/docs/luigi.md

       return(prioritize_tables(self.table))
 ```

-The above code will call the function prioritize_tables which returns a number which is the priority that specific table creation should be given.
-This number is taken from a dictionary of table names mapped to priority numbers.
+The above code will call the function prioritize_tables, which returns the priority (as an integer) that that specific table creation should be given.
+This number is taken from a Python dictionary of table names mapped to priority numbers.

 ## `pg_tools`